ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/mode-calculation.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's program.
+You are also encouraged to implement your own test cases for the `perform-mode-calculation.py` script to ensure that it is working correctly!

 ## Project Reflection